Learning to Love Yourself When You’re Depressed

 1. Embrace what your inner self is telling you

 You must be willing to feel the pain and take responsibility for your feelings.
 You need to accept all the positive and the negative thoughts which you experience over a certain period of time as that is an attempt to be comfortable with your own self.
 Don’t think that someone else has caused you to reach such a point because only you are responsible for your actions.
 Intent to learn from your behavior so that you can bring improvement in the future.
 Find out the exact causes of your pain and be counterproductive in overcoming them.

 2. Make eating healthy and exercise your priority

 Exercise plays a major role in stimulating the natural compounds in the body that can make any person feel good about themselves.
 The professor of psychiatry at the University of Arizona in Tuscan, Ole Thienhause says, “Exercise improves mood state.”
 Aim for at least 30 minutes of daily physical activity as this can bring wondrous changes to your mundane life.
 Resorting to frozen pizza and beer may also seem like an attractive offer while your thoughts overpower your happiness but this will only make you feel worse about yourself.
-Healthy eating will bring positive changes in your body, in turn, causing your brain to be affected positively too.
+When you don’t eat alone and eat healthy, you will bring positive changes in your body, in turn, causing your brain to be affected positively too.

 3. Get a support system for yourself

 The foremost thing which one does while suffering from depression is that the push away the people around them and resort to loneliness.
 This only worsens their condition because spending more time alone will only cause them to be overwhelmed with all the negativity.
 It is important to have at least one person on whom you can rely on and who can love and motivate you for who you are.
 That person should be your rock when you are having a panic attack, are unable to overcome your anxiety or may throw a random tantrum.

 4. Stay active and indulge in the things you enjoy